Quozul/EnhancedSurvival/README.md

 - [ ] Change the mob type with a spawn egg in survival

 #### Mobs
-- [ ] Mobs can breed themselves by eating plants on ground (dropped items or grown plants)
+- [ ] Animals can breed themselves by eating plants on ground (dropped items or grown plants)
+- [ ] Random chance to get a mob head

 #### Plants
 - [ ] Right click on plants to harvest them